gasparl/citapp_pc/CONTRIBUTING.md

 # Contributing

-Contributions are always welcome.
+Contributions are always welcome: see e.g. _Planned features_ in the [README.md](https://github.com/gasparl/citapp_pc/blob/master/README.md "README").
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.

 ## All Code Changes Happen Through Pull Requests